bhattlab/SmORFinder/README.md

 # DBsmORF

 This is a web server that allows you to download pre-computed smORF annotations for hundreds of thousands of RefSeq genomes and HMP metagenomes.
-It can also annotate your own genomes and annotations through
+It can also annotate your own genomes and annotations through a web form with *SmORFinder*.

 ## [Go to DBsMORF Now!](http://104.154.134.205:3838/DBsmORF/)